vishnuatrai/vishnuatrai.github.io/source/_posts/2013-04-05-ruby-2-dot-0-0-changelog.markdown

 - Ruby 2.0.0
 ---

-Ruby 2.0 is released now question is, what’s new in ruby 2.0.
+Ruby 2.0 has been released now question is, what’s new in ruby 2.0.
 Below list of new features introduced in ruby 2.0.

 ###1) Keyword arguments <!--more-->